 What LASIK surgery can and cannot correct

-However, understanding whether you are suitable for lasik surgery is vital.
-There are certain eye-related problems that can be treated without lasik surgery.
+However, understanding whether you are suitable for LASIK surgery is vital.
+There are certain eye-related problems that can be treated without LASIK surgery.
 Here’s what this surgery can and cannot treat:

 What it can treat: